Verizon lights up 5G Ultra Wid - GuruFocus.com

 [email protected]

-CHAMPAIGN, Ill., May 25, 2023 (GLOBE NEWSWIRE) -- Residents across Peoria, Champaign, (including the University of Illinois stadium), Bloomington, Decatur, Springfield, Salem, Brighton, Sterling, Rock Falls, Kinmundy, and Greenville now have access to higher speeds and greater capacity from Verizon’s award-winning 5G network.
+HARTFORD, Wis., May 30, 2023 (GLOBE NEWSWIRE) -- Residents across Eau Claire, Appleton, Monticello, Gays Mills, Clayton, Hartford, Newburg, Fredonia, Oshkosh, Kenosha and Beloit now have access to higher speeds and greater capacity from Verizon’s award-winning 5G network.
 Verizon’s 5G Ultra Wideband brings power and performance comparable to a wired broadband internet connection to customers’ pockets.

 Verizon's 5G Ultra Wideband enables people to do things on their mobile device that many could only do before when connected to their home internet service.
 This includes everything from downloading huge documents and streaming movies in HD audio and video, to playing console quality games and conducting video chats, video conferencing and FaceTime calls with clear sound and video.